LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes of caution:** This variable is an empirical estimate of how much time is required for a given mobile method to complete a survey at a given facility.
 This includes anything that happens onsite (e.g., calibrations, interfacing with the operator, etc.) but _does not include_ driving time between facilities or any other account of time spent offsite.
 This variable is simply the amount of time that passes from the start of a facility survey to the end.
 If a facility takes longer than there is time left in a day, then the agent/crew returns the following day to continue work, and so on and so forth, until the facility is completed.
 This variable is not required for continuous measurement methods.

-#### ***_min_interval

-**Data type:** Integer

-**Default input:** N/A

-**Description:** The minimum number of days that must pass between surveys at a facility.

-**Notes on acquisition:** Often established by the regulator.

-**Notes of caution:** As the number of required surveys becomes more evenly spaced through the year, emissions get lower.
-As surveys become more clustered, emission rise (because leaks go longer without repair).
-In general, the minimum interval should attempt to evenly space surveys through the year, but should still be representative of what crews are likely to do.
-The minimum interval can approximate the number of days in a year divided by the survey frequency (so for two surveys, an interval of ~180 days should evenly space the surveys).
-However, keep in mind that the crews may take several days or weeks to complete surveys, so if not enough time remains in the year, facilities may be missed and end up out of compliance.

 #### fixed_sensors

 **Data type:** Integer